Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 significant cost savings or performance gains.

-This solution also deploys a minimum of two Azure App Services to run the frontend and API tier websites for this solution.
+This solution also deploys a minimum of two Azure App Services to run the front-end and API tier websites for this solution.
 These web apps target the P1V2 SKU which enables the website to use horizontal scaling rules to reduce costs when there are fewer users on the website.
 Together, these components represent about 31% of the estimated hosting